jurosh/simple-todo-list/README.md

 * Lists should be shareable thought the Share interface.
 * REST API.
 Make it possible to perform all user actions via the API, including authentication.
 If you do not know how to create your own backend you can use Firebase.com or similar services to create the API.
 * Minimal UI/UX design is needed.
 You will not be marked by graphic design.
 However, do try to keep it as tidy as possible.

-You will need to create a Github or Bitbucket repository for your project, and send us the link before the end of the testing period.
-We will email again and/or post in #react-native-academy on Slack towards the end of the testing period on where to submit your repositories.
-After the deadline, we will check all the repositories and then send the invitation to schedule an interview with one of the screeners to all candidates that have non-empty repositories.

-Good luck!